yanyanzl/e/MaintenanceUI.md

 # Maintenance and UI

-### APIs opened on the nodes:
+### Servers and APIs opened on the nodes:
   - A Lighthouse beacon node can be configured to expose an HTTP server by supplying the --http flag.
 The default listen address is http://127.0.0.1:5052
   - A Lighthouse validator client can be configured to expose a HTTP server by supplying the --http flag.
 The default listen address is http://127.0.0.1:5062
   - Lighthouse provides an extensive suite of metrics and monitoring in the Prometheus export format via a HTTP server built into Lighthouse.These metrics are generally consumed by a Prometheus server and displayed via a Grafana dashboard.
 These components are available in a docker-compose format at sigp/lighthouse-metrics.By default, these metrics are disabled but can be enabled with the --metrics flag.
 Start a beacon node with the metrics server enabled:ensure that the metrics are available on the default port: http://localhost:5054/metrics
   - Start a validator client with the metrics server enabled:lighthouse vc --metrics ensure that the metrics are available on the default port: curl localhost:5064/metrics
   - Geth: execution node. collects metrics if the --metrics flag is provided at startup.
 Those metrics are available via an HTTP server if the --metrics.addr flag is also provided.
-By default the metrics are served at 127.0.0.1:6060/debug/metrics
+By default the metrics are served at http://127.0.0.1:6060/debug/metrics
       1. a custom IP address can be provided.
 A custom port can also be provided to the --metrics.port flag.
 More computationally expensive metrics are toggled on or off by providing or omitting the --metrics.expensive flag.
 For example, to serve all metrics at the default address and port:
       2.  geth <other commands> --metrics --metrics.addr 127.0.0.1 --metrics.expensive
   - Between Geth (Execution Node) and Lighthouse (Beacon Node) API: In order to connect to a consensus client, Geth must expose a port for the inter-client RPC connection.The RPC connection must be authenticated using a jwtsecret file.
 This is created and saved to <datadir>/geth/jwtsecret by default but can also be created and saved to a custom location or it can be self-generated and provided to Geth by passing the file path to --authrpc.jwtsecret.
 The jwtsecret file is required by both Geth and the consensus client. the following command open the RPC :localhost:8551.